-Context (what task have you been given to do?)
+Context (what task have you been given?)
 Action (what have you done?)
-Result (what happened?
-What have you achieved?)
+Result (what happened/ what was achieved?)
 "I had to collect the views of my course mates about XX and present this to my course leader" "I organised a focus group and found out that students were unhappy about XX.
 I discussed XX with my course leader.
 After this, I let my course mates know the progress of XX" "XX was resolved and I informed my course mates.
-Due to this, communication between course leader and students has improved"
+Due to this, my cohort's university experience has improved."